 Menopause: symptoms and pain

-After a certain age, a woman's life is marked by what is called menopause.
-This can cause very annoying or even painful symptoms.
+After a certain age, a woman's life is marked by what is known as menopause.
+This can cause very uncomfortable and even painful symptoms.
 Where does menopause come from?
-How to relieve pain related to menopause?
+How can menopause-related pain be relieved?
 Santarome Bio answers all your questions!

 What is menopause?

-A natural phenomenon in women, menopause is characterized by the cessation of the functioning of the ovarian cycle, a reduction in the level of female hormones called estrogens and the gradual cessation of periods.
+A natural phenomenon in women, menopause is characterized by the cessation of ovarian function, a decrease in the levels of female hormones called estrogens, and the gradual cessation of menstruation.

 Menopause occurs between the ages of 45 and 55 and varies from one woman to another.
-Irregular periods, hot flashes and sleep problems are, among other things, some of the various symptoms that occur before and during menopause.
+Irregular periods, hot flashes, and sleep disturbances are among the various symptoms that occur before and during menopause.

-Fluctuations in estrogen levels in the body directly cause menopausal symptoms .
-These symptoms can last 5 months, 10 years or more.
+Fluctuations in estrogen levels in the body directly causemenopause symptoms.
+These symptoms can last for 5 months, 10 years, or longer.

 -